Ontario Building Code Practice Exam 2026 - Free Building Code Practice Questions and Study Guide

 Question: 1 / 400

-Which of the following is not a requirement for a fire-rated floor-ceiling assembly in a residential building?
+Which of the following is not a requirement for an accessible route in a residential building?

 Get further explanation with Examzify DeepDiveBeta